 Students whose Credit/No Credit requests have been approved are still required to attend class until the end of the semester.
-Failure to do is considered a violation of the CSU IP Student Code of Conduct, and constitute grounds for disciplinary action by CSU IP including dismissal from the program.
+Failure to do is considered a violation of the CSU IP Student Code of Conduct, and constitute grounds for disciplinary action including dismissal from the program.